saumyajn/saumyajn/README.md

 * **Testing:** Jest, Karma, Selenium

 ### ⚡ Outside of Code
-When I'm not untangling complex codebases or optimizing API response times, you can usually find me painting abstract art, hand-knitting chunky blankets, or hanging out with my cat.
+When I'm not untangling complex codebases or optimizing API response times, you can usually find me painting abstract art, hand-knitting chunky blankets, or in the workout classes!

 📫 **Let's connect:** [https://www.linkedin.com/in/saumyajn/] [https://saumyajain.vercel.app/]